Rift Valley fever

 Where does Rift Valley fever occur?

+Since then, multiple outbreaks have been reported across Africa and the disease has since spread to the Middle East.
 A 1977 outbreak in Egypt infected 20,000 to 40,000 people and 600 people died.
-Twenty years later, in 1997, a major outbreak in East Africa infected 90,000 people and 500 people died.
-Recent outbreaks have occurred in Kenya, the island of Mayotte, Sudan, Mauritania, and Uganda.
-Outbreaks of Rift Valley fever have been consistently linked with intense periods of rainfall and flooding.
+Twenty years later, a major outbreak in East Africa infected 90,000 people and 500 people died.

 Young African man walking cows to pasture in Zambia

-What are the symptoms Rift Valley fever?
+What are the symptoms of Rift Valley fever?

-Though most people with Rift Valley fever recover within a week, severe complications develop in 8-10% of people infected.
 People with Rift Valley fever usually show no symptoms or develop mild symptoms like fever, weakness and muscle pain.

-Around 1% of people infected with Rift Valley fever die, but in those who develop the haemorrhagic form of the disease, the fatality rate is around 50%.
+In those who develop the haemorrhagic form of the disease, the fatality rate is around 50%.

 goat being held by person receiving medical care in Sudan